 Marathon Eryri

-The event structure includes the following distances:
+The event features the following distances:

-- Junior Races
+- Junior races